broadinstitute/gatk-sv/website/docs/advanced/docker/manual.md

           on the browser of your computer (_not_ the VM).

-        - Follow the prompts on your browser, and login with an account that will provide you with ccess to the GCR repository.
-If you are planning on _publishing_ to images you build to GCR, you need to make sure you account has [sufficient access](https://cloud.google.com/artifact-registry/docs/docker/pushing-and-pulling#required_roles) to GCR.
+        - Follow the prompts on your browser, and login with an account that will provide you with access to the GCR repository.
+If you are planning on _publishing_ images you build to GCR, you need to make sure you account has [sufficient access](https://cloud.google.com/artifact-registry/docs/docker/pushing-and-pulling#required_roles) to GCR.